sharon846/StudentsPortal/README.md

 3. Edit the file "site_manager/pdoconfig.php" Insert there your Credentials to the database.
    - If you want to change the admin user, it should be synced with more files, in few steps.

+4. Upload the site your website (to the directory defined at step 2.1).

+5. In your database admin (i.e. phpmyadmin) Import an empty database with the required tables (template is under database folder, make sure to not upload it to your site).

 ## # site manager
 In the site manager directory which inspired by the amazing [tinyfilemanager](https://tinyfilemanager.github.io/) your have config.php.
 Default username/password: **admin/admin123** and **editor/editor123**.
 The admin's password is synched with the one from step 3.